pablohpsilva/vuejs-component-style-guide/README.md

 While Vue.js supports passing complex JavaScript objects via these attributes, you should try to **keep the component options as primitive as possible**.
 Try to only use [JavaScript primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (strings, numbers, booleans) and functions.
 Avoid complex objects.

-Exceptions to this rule are situations which can only be solved using objects (eg. collections) or well-known objects inside your app (eg. a product in a web shop).

 ### Why?

 * By using an attribute for each option separately the component has a clear and expressive API.